josephbudd/okp/README.md

 ## How to build okp

-I'm building this application on ubuntu 20 using Go, CGO, using Go Modules, Go Workspaces and VSCode workspaces.
+I'm building this application on ubuntu 20 using Go, CGO, Go Modules, Go Workspaces and VSCode workspaces.

 I am using the [Fyne](https://fyne.io/) GUI.
 The Fyne GUI is made for all devices so it's widgets work on all devices.